lulzzz/Smart-Contracts/README.md

 2018-02-13 08:35:02   0x2230...cee7   Retired                 -      0xd77216b732...
 ```

-This policy was created on 2018-01-18 08:35:04 with the policy document's hash of 0xa869...a876 and 10 risk points associated to it.
+This policy was created on 2018-01-18 08:35:04 with the policy document's hash of 0xa869...a876 and 10 risk points associated with it.
 The policy was issued on the 2018-01-18 08:35:04 and was finally retired on 2018-02-13 08:35:02.
-By taking the log files of the pool as shows earlier into consideration and looking at the log entry called `PremiumPerRiskPointPpm` we can see a value of `66,138,333`.
-Multiplying this value with this policy's risk points we get the premium this policy was charged on this particular day `66,138,333 * 10 / 1,000,000 = 661.38 cent` which is the equivalent of **$ 6.6138** (Note: The Value of `PremiumPerRiskPointPpm` is stored in `Ppm` as in parts per million hence the division by `1,000,000`)
+By taking the log files of the pool as shown earlier into consideration and looking at the log entry called `PremiumPerRiskPointPpm` we can see a value of `66,138,333`.
+Multiplying this value with this policy's risk points we get the premium this policy was charged on this particular day `66,138,333 * 10 / 1,000,000 = 661.38 cent` which is the equivalent of **$ 6.6138** (Note: The Value of `PremiumPerRiskPointPpm` is stored in `Ppm` (parts per million) hence the division by `1,000,000`)

 The diagram below shows the states and life-cycle of a policy in this ecosystem.